Detectability, Duality, and Surplus Extraction: Set-up and Extraction Notions

 We follow McAfee and Reny (1992) in giving a reduced form description of the surplus extraction problem.
-In a prior, unmodeled stage, agents play a game that leaves them with some information rents as a function of their private information.
+In a prior unmodeled stage, agents play a game that leaves them with some information rents as a function of their private information.
 Private information is summarized by the type $t\in T$, where $T$ denotes the set of possible types.
-Unless specified otherwise, we let $T = [0,1]$ be the set of types (for all of the results it suffices that $T$ is a compact, convex metric space).
+Unless specified otherwise, we let $T = [0,1]$ be the set of types (for all of the main results it suffices that $T$ is a compact metric space).
 The current stage also has an exogenous source of uncertainty, summarized by a set of states $S$, on which contract payments can depend.
+We follow McAfee and Reny (1992) in allowing $S$ to be arbitrary, and assume throughout that $S$ is a compact metric space.
+For some applications, it is natural to take $S=T^n$ for some $n$, as in the original results of Cr{\' e}mer and McLean (1988) on auctions, or other settings with multiple agents in which this uncertainty is over the profile of agents' types.
+In these applications the cardinality of $S$ is greater than or equal to the cardinality of $T$, and in particular $S$ is infinite whenever $T$ is infinite.
+In other applications this public information is unrelated to agents' private information, so $S$ and $T$ are independent.
+Such applications include contracting with public ex post information, as in the work orginating with Riordan and Sappington (1988).\footnote{We thank a referee for suggesting this example.} In these settings $T$ might be infinite while $S$ is finite; we consider this possibility in particular in section 4.

-For some applications, it is natural to take $S=T$, although we follow McAfee and Reny (1992) in allowing $S$ to be arbitrary.
-We assume throughout that $S$ is a compact metric space.
-To each type $t\in T$ is then associated a value $v(t)\in {\bf R}$, representing the rents from the prior stage, and beliefs $\pi(t) \in \Delta (S)$.
-Throughout we maintain the assumption that $v:T\to {\bf R}$ is continuous and that $\pi:T\to \Delta(S)$ is norm continuous.
+To each type $t\in T$ is then associated a value $v(t)\in {\bf R}$ and beliefs $\pi(t) \in \Delta (S)$.
+We typically interpret the value $v(t)$ as rents from the prior stage, but this could also represent any other revenue target of the designer consistent with individual rationality.\footnote{We thank Tilman B{\" o}rgers for suggesting this interpretation.
+See also the discussion at the end of this section.} Throughout we maintain the assumption that $v:T\to {\bf R}$ is continuous and that $\pi:T\to \Delta(S)$ is norm continuous.

 Let